Spinach carbonara can be made with any leafy greens. Spinach, kale, swiss chard, silver beet …

 Who wants boring veggies?
 No one, so let them add what they like.

-Spinach carbonara is even loved by children.
+Low-carb spinach carbonara is even loved by children.
 The combination of bacon and cream wins them over every time.
 This can even be pureed in the blender for an easy soup recipe.

 Fry the spring onion, garlic and bacon in the butter until bacon is cooked but still soft.